NZ Herald Headlines | Saturday, February 14, 2026.

 The alert sent to people's phones in parts of Christchurch.

-“As part of our normal sample programme, we test for E.coli and total coliforms,” she said.
+“As part of our normal sample programme, we test for E. coli and total coliforms,” she said.

-“The sample showed no E.coli was present, just Total Coliforms.
+“The sample showed no E. coli was present, just total coliforms.

-“Total coliforms are a group of bacteria commonly found in the environment, and their presence in the water network serves as an indicator of potential contamination and the possible existence of harmful pathogens.”
+“Total coliforms are a group of bacteria commonly found in the environment, and their presence in the water network serves as an indicator of potential contamination and the possible existence of harmful pathogens.

 “We are not aware of anyone presenting as sick.”

-The spokesperson confirmed the issue was contained.
+The spokeswoman confirmed the issue was contained.

-The notice was published around 1pm.
+The notice was published about 1pm.

 “Residents and visitors to areas of New Brighton, Burwood, Wainoni, Aranui and Southshore are being advised to boil their water until further notice after a sample within the zone was found to be contaminated,” it said.